ActiDoo/clusterrebootd/README.md

 The repository ships with a [VS Code Dev Container](https://containers.dev/) definition under `.devcontainer/`.
-It builds on the official Go 1.22 base image, upgrades the underlying packages, and installs etcd v3.6.4 so integration tests can run against a recent upstream release without additional manual setup.
+It builds on the official Go 1.22 base image, upgrades the underlying packages, installs etcd v3.6.4, and layers in [`nfpm`](https://nfpm.goreleaser.com/) 2.43.1 so integration tests and packaging workflows can run against recent upstream releases without additional manual setup.

 To use it, open the folder in VS Code and select **Reopen in Container**, or run `devcontainer up` from the CLI.
 After the container starts you can launch etcd